jbostoen/ZTStudio/README.md

 * Look for the folder ZTStudio-master/source/bin/Debug .
 * There you find ZTStudio.exe, which you can simply run.

-You do need .NET Framework 4.5.
+You do need one of the following .NET Frameworks : 4.5 , 4.6 or 4.7 .

-**Important note**

-This is the code I've written in early 2015, after conceiving some ideas for a new unofficial expansion pack.
-But the most important thing realized, is this new ZT1 graphic editor.

-It's still called Zoot.NET in the source which was the working title.
-It bears no affiliation with MadScientist's ZOOT tool, although big kudos to him for documenting a lot of the aspects of the file format.
+In Windows 10, this is usually installed by default.
+No action needed.
+In Windows 7 and 8, you might need to download and install this from Microsoft.

 **Using this code?**

-Please credit MadScientist and myself.
+Please credit:
+- MadScientist for figuring out most of the common ZT1 graphic format (and Jay for some additional info)
+- myself for ZT Studio and figuring out how the background frame and MM shadow format works
+- Vondell for providing demo/test graphics
+- HENDRIX for some contributions to the source code

 Pull Requests are welcome, although I'm not actively working on this tool anymore.
 When forking or using code or ideas explained in the documentation: please publish the complete code of your project too.

 **More information**